SamSswi/CI_project1_5v5football/README.md

 # 5v5 Football Groningen

 The 5v5 Football Groningen is a website meant for the English speaking football loving residents of Groningen(NL) who want to play 5 a side football in a friendly setting.

 The users of this website have access to the necessary information about the community.
+They are able to find out the way to join the community, the time and location of the
-They are able to find out the way to join the community, the time and location of the 5v5 Football Groningen events and the facilities the community rents.
+5v5 Football Groningen events and the facilities the community rents.
 The users also have access to a sign up form.
-This website is targeting the expats who moved to Groningen on their own and don't have a big enough network of friends or acquintances to be able to organize or participate in football events.
+This website is targeting the expats who moved to Groningen on their own and don't have a big enough network of friends or acquaintances to be able to organize or participate in football events.

 ![alt text](./assets/images/AmIResponsive.jpg)